Basis of accounting

-As explained above, the Company has adopted FRS 101 for the first time in the current year.
-As part of this adoption, the following new and revised Standards and Interpretations have been adopted in the current year:
+The following new and revised Standards and Interpretations have been adopted in the current period:

 The application of these specific Standards and Interpretations has not had a material effect on the Company.